sherina11/python-basics/README.md

 - multiplication_table.py – Prints the multiplication table of a number
 - factorial.py – Calculates factorial of a number
 - prime_number.py – Checks whether a number is prime
+- string_length.py – Finds the length of a string entered by the user

 ## How to Run the Programs